Watch this quick video to hear from our amazing supporters about how they have been personally impacted.

 Ambassadors represent CatWalk in the public arena, fly the flag and raise the profile and enhance the reputation of the Trust.
 Ambassador’s spread the word of The Trust’s Goals & Objectives to seek a cure for Spinal Cord Injury.
 Having valuable people in the community able to communicate to a wider audience just how close this is to being a reality – priceless!

-31 December 2014: The day a life changed in an instant.
+Nick Mannix – 31 December 2014: The day life changed in an instant.
 Nicko was at a party when he was run over by a car – twice – leaving him a high-level tetraplegic.
-Through his company Brothers Keep On Walking – BKOW, Nicko speaks to groups and schools about life with a spinal cord injury and the research to find a cure.
+Through his company Brothers Keep On Walking – BKOW, Nicko speaks to groups and schools about resilience and positivity.
+In telling his story, Nicko gives people an insight into living with a spinal cord injury and how big an effect it has not only on himself but on others around him.
+Nicko inspires people to be who they are and follow their dreams.
 BKOW also support research financially through the sale of their clothing line.

-Needing assistance to do even the simplest things – dressing, bathing, even using the toilet – he also suffers from neuropathic pain on a daily basis.
+Needing assistance to do even the simplest things in life. – he also suffers from neuropathic pain on a daily basis.
 Yet despite this, Nicko has not let his injury stop him.
 He is determined he will walk again, and is dedicated to a future where SCI no longer means paralysis for life.

 Kate was a member of CatWalk’s 2010 New York Marathon team.
 She has been involved with CatWalk since the beginning as a friend of Catriona’s.
 She works to prevent spinal cord injuries with her business importing and distributing air vests for horse riders and donates a portion of her profits from this to CatWalk.